FrankHeimes/WimLibScripts/README.md

 ## Motivation

-Over the years, I had used *Acronis TrueImage*, *DriveImage XML*, *Norton GhostImage*, and the *Windows 7* builtin backup, non of which fully satisfied me.
+Over the years, I had used *Acronis TrueImage*, *DriveImage XML*, *Norton GhostImage*, and the *Windows 7* built-in backup, none of which fully satisfied me.
 So I stumbled over several articles that describe the features of [WimLib](https://wimlib.net), which exploits the [WIM](https://de.wikipedia.org/wiki/Windows_Imaging_Format_Archive) file format that is also used by Microsoft to bundle its software releases.